Frankston North

 Frankston North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
-Key projects include Frankston to Baxter Rail Upgrade, Compass Business Park, Karingal Hub Shopping Centre Redevelopment, and Frankston Hospital Redevelopment.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that could affect this region.
+Notable initiatives include the Frankston to Baxter Rail Upgrade, Compass Business Park, Karingal Hub Shopping Centre Redevelopment, and Frankston Hospital Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.